-- To ensure the Scheme has sufficient and appropriate assets to pay members' benefits as they fall due. - To achieve a fully funded status on a self-sufficient basis whereby high quality bonds are held to cover the Scheme's liabilities, including inflation-linked bonds to protect against increases in the Scheme's inflation-sensitive liabilities. - To limit the risk of the assets failing to meet the liabilities in relation to the Statutory Funding Objective.
+- To ensure the Scheme has sufficient and appropriate assets to pay members' benefits as they fall due. - To achieve a fully funded status on a self-sufficient basis whereby high quality bonds are held to cover the Scheme's liabilities, including inflation-linked bonds to protect against increases in the Scheme's inflationsensitive liabilities. - To limit the risk of the assets failing to meet the liabilities in relation to the Statutory Funding Objective.

 The Trustee sets the investment strategy taking into account considerations such as the strength of the employer covenant, the long term liabilities and the funding agreed with the Principal Employer.
-The current asset allocations under the investment strategy are set out in the SIP as follows:
+The current asset allocations under the investment strategy are under consideration, therefore, the SIP has not yet been updated:

-- 5% in return seeking investments comprising global equities, investment property and a small residual hedge fund allocation. - 95% in investments that move closely in line with the long term liabilities of the Scheme.
+- 5% in the LGIM Sterling Liquidity Fund pending review of the strategic allocations.
+The allocation to the Sterling Liquidity Fund is the result of the disinvestment from the LGIM World Equity Index Fund in December 2019. - 95% in investments that move closely in line with the long term liabilities of the Scheme.
 This is achieved via an active UK corporate bond mandate and an LDI mandate comprising of UK government bonds and derivatives (the purpose of which is to hedge against the impact of interest rate and inflation movements on the value of long term liabilities).